farcasterxyz/protocol/docs/SPECIFICATION.md

   bytes signature = 4;                   // Signature of the hash digest SignatureScheme signature_scheme = 5;  // Signature scheme that produced the signature
-  bytes signer = 6;                      // Public key or address of the key pair that produced the signature }
+  bytes signer = 6;                      // Public key or address of the key pair that produced the signature optional bytes data_bytes = 7;         // MessageData serialized to bytes if using protobuf serialization other than ts-proto
+}
 ```

 A Message `m` is considered valid only if:

 1. `data` is a valid MessageData object
-2. `hash` is the serialized and hashed digest of data using ts-proto and `hash_scheme`
+2. `hash` is the serialized and hashed digest of `data` and `hash_scheme`
 3. `hash_scheme` is a currently valid hashing scheme
 4. `signature` is the signed output of `hash` using the `signature_scheme` and the `signer`
 5. `signature_scheme` is a valid scheme permitted by the MessageType
 6. `signer` is a valid public key or Ethereum address used to produce the signature
+7. `data_bytes` is a valid serialized MessageData object, to be set in case the ts-proto serialization of `data` does not produce the `hash`.
+This field is mutually exclusive with `data`.

 ### Hashing